Sechs Kies: 2019–2024: All For You and Three Meals For Four

+In January 2024, the group's artist profile was removed from YG, signifying the group's no longer under the label.

 Controversy

 Sechs Kies' disbandment was suddenly announced without a clear explanation at the height of their career, resulting in a widespread rumor that disbandment was enforced by DSP.
 However, each member has talked about the truth of disbandment several times through various media channels.
 Lee Jai-jin stated similar to the rumor, but other members clearly stated that it was not true.
 Lee Jai-jin mentioned that what Sechs Kies members wanted was to change their agency and not disband at a Korean variety show in 2005.
 Eun Ji-won, on the other hand, said that the members had decided it would be best to disband at the peak of their career.
 In 2015, Kang Sung-hoon mentioned that the members had agreed to disband at the peak of their career.
 At a concert in 2015, Kang Sung-hoon stated that Sechs Kies seems to have left a strong impression for having disbanded at the peak of their career.
 However, he also added that he had disliked the idea of disbandment as well.
 Jang Su-won and Kim Jae-duck have also mentioned several reasons for disbandment.
 They had an opportunity to talk about the disbandment all together during an interview on October 17, 2016.
 Eun Ji-won stated that the disbandment was decided upon agreement by a majority of the members, though Lee Jai-jin was one of the members that stood against the disbandment.

 At Sechs Kies' last performance, fans mistook reporter Jo Young Goo's car for CEO of DSP Lee Ho-yeon's car, vandalizing the property.
 Given the young age of the fans, Jo Young Goo opted against filing a complaint against them.
 Lee Ho-yeon paid him 11 million won as compensation on their behalf.